-FIRST time senior coach Marnie Lehmann has taken on the A Grade coaching role for 2017 with Ash Brooks named as assistant coach.
+FIRST-TIME senior coach Marnie Lehmann has taken on the A Grade leadership role, with Ash Brooks her assistant.

-The netballing side will be made up of a similar roster to the 2016 season but will also invite new faces to the mix.
+The side includes many of its faces from the 2016 season but will also invite new players to the mix.

-This year Lehmann expects the side to be an all-round fit and technical side.
+Lehmann expects the side to be an all-round fit and technical outfit.

-She said one goal will be to keep the side improving year-round instead of thinking they are at their fittest and strongest half way through the season.
+She said one goal would be to keep the side improving year-round.

 The Tigers youth sector has an impressive record of graduate players that have now moved onto senior netball and Lehmann hopes this system can continue.